Stewardship Trips

-Oregon Natural Desert Association would love to see you on one of the dozens of stewardship trips and independent stewardship projects that we host.
+Oregon Natural Desert Association hosts dozens of stewardship trips and independent stewardship projects each year.
 With options ranging from weekday to weekend trips, single-day to multi-day trips, front country to backcountry trips and projects taking place all throughout Oregon’s high desert, we hope you find something that is just right for you among this variety of opportunities.
 No experience is needed, and ONDA provides all of the tools and training that volunteers need to complete the restoration work, stay safe, and have fun!

 Here are a few items to note:

 • Should you need special accommodations to attend an ONDA group trip or independent project, please let us know.
-We want to provide everyone with the opportunity to spend some quality time in the desert, contributing to the restoration, conservation and stewardship work at ONDA.
+We want to provide everyone with the opportunity to spend some quality time in the desert, contributing to ONDA’s restoration, conservation and stewardship work.

 • ONDA trips and projects involve varying levels of physical activity.
 Trip difficulty is rated from 1 to 5 for each trip.
 You can find a description of what each of these levels means on our trip difficulty ratings page.